Convention on the Rights of Older Persons: Future of the convention

 The most recent development is a proposal made by Argentina during the 12th session of the OEWGA.
-Argentina invited like-minded member states to join an informal crossregional core group which would work during the intersessional period.
+Argentina invited like-minded member states to join an informal cross-regional core group which would work during the intersessional period.
 Aim of the group would be the preparation of a draft decision to be submitted for consideration of the OEWGA in 2023 and discuss possible gaps in the international human rights system for older persons.
 The draft decision would suggest the establishment of a formal intersessional working group with the aim to prepare and present a draft text with the main gaps in the international human rights system, as a basis for further negotiations.

 At the same time the UN Human Rights Council in Geneva has made substantial advancements for the human rights of older persons.
 In its 48th session in October 2021, it adopted its first substantive resolution to advance older persons’ human rights and to fight ageism and age discrimination.
 In this resolution, the Human Rights Council requests the UN High Commissioner for Human Rights to present a report on international legal standards and obligations in relation to older persons’ human rights in advance of the 49th session of the HRC in 2022.
 The High Commissioner concludes her report in saying, “the current international framework provides fragmented and inconsistent coverage of the human rights of older persons in law and practice and that there is a need to move expeditiously towards developing and adopting a coherent, comprehensive and integrated human rights framework on older persons, while further integrating older persons’ concerns into the work of existing mechanisms.“ Also pursuant to resolution 48/3 of the Human Rights Council, a multi-stakeholder meeting to discuss the High Commissioner’s report will be held in 2022.